jmonclard/MopScreens/README.md

 [ ] Allow course based instead of class based display (may require some changes in MeOS)

-[ ] Display first available competition ID (to be entered in MeOS Services/Online results)
+[Done] Display first available competition ID (to be entered in MeOS Services/Online results)

-[Done] Relay must be extended up to 10 team members (work in progress)
+[Done] Relay must be extended up to 10 team members

-[Done] Screens should be dividable in three and four panels (work in progress)
+[Done] Screens should be dividable in three and four panels

-[Done] Add MP, DNF etc... translation (work in progress)
+[Done] Add MP, DNF etc... translation